-As at 25 March 2021, there were EU and UK restrictions in place against companies and individuals in or connected with more than 30 countries (including Libya, Venezuela and Sudan).
-The restrictions that were likely to have most impact on businesses engaged in shipping and international commerce were those restrictions imposed pursuant to the sanctions relating to Iran, Syria, North Korea and Ukraine (including measures affecting trade with Russia).
+As at 13 March 2023, there were EU and UK restrictions in place against companies and individuals in or connected with more than 30 countries (including Libya, Venezuela and Sudan).
+The restrictions that were likely to have most impact on businesses engaged in shipping and international commerce were those restrictions imposed pursuant to the sanctions relating to Russia, Iran, Syria and Venezuela.